CORRECTING and REPLACING Airga - GuruFocus.com

 D-Link Selects Airgain Antennas to Optimize Wireless Signal Between its VR Air Bridge and VR Headsets

 %3Cb%3EAirgain%2C+Inc.+%28NASDAQ%3A+AIRG%29%3C%2Fb%3E, a leading provider of wireless connectivity solutions, creating and delivering products that include embedded components, external antennas, and integrated systems across the globe, announced that D-Link Corporation selected Airgain embedded antennas to power the WiFi 6 signal in its DWA-F18+VR+Air+Bridge.
-The VR Air Bridge was built exclusively for VR headsets without the hassle of long cables or an exceptionally Wi-Fi router.
+The VR Air Bridge was built exclusively for Virtual Reality (VR) headsets without the hassle of long cables or dependence on a Wi-Fi router.
 It was designed to provide a dedicated, ultra-low latency wireless connection between the PC and the VR headset in order to enhance the overall VR gaming experience.

 Airgain is a leader in embedded WiFi antennas, powering many customer premise equipment (CPE) devices available in the market today.
 As wireless connectivity becomes more complex, Airgain’s custom design, testing, and optimization services simplify the ability to deliver maximum signal in any environment.
 The antenna design for the DWA-F18 VR Air Bridge showcases Airgain’s WiFi 6 capabilities in a data rich setting, such as gaming.